India, Pakistan Agree to Ceasefire on Line of Control

-India and Pakistan have announced a cease-fire along the Line of Control in Kashmir.
+India and Pakistan have agreed to implement the 2003 ceasefire agreement along the Line of Control in Kashmir.

 “The welcome development on the LoC is a result of discussions through the established channel of DGMOs”, tweeted Pakistan’s Special Assistant to the PM Dr. Moeed Yusuf.
 “Obviously these are by their very nature not in the public eye and done privately and professionally through the direct channel.”